 Corey Mitchell’s true crime book, Savage Son, tells the tragic story of the Whitaker family murders.
 From how the plan was hatched to Bart’s trial, sentence, and the stunning new development in the case, this book provides all the details.

-Read on for an excerpt of Witching Hour: Sinister Legends, and then download the book.
+Read on for an excerpt of Savage Son and then download the book.

 December 10, 2003, 8:18 P.M.